marktony1348/chatApp/README.md

   <body>

 ### About
 <p>This project was a chat app for mobile devices using React Native.
-The app
+The app also
       <br>provides users with a chat interface and options to share images and their
       <br>location.